 Long term, heavy use of alcohol is known to increase the risk for adverse health conditions.

 When we think about the Nervous System specifically, many of the long term conditions are connected to the brain.
+When patients consume alcohol daily, or drink alcohol at a very high level, they could become physically dependent on it.
 Chronic alcohol use can increase a person’s risk of developing conditions such as dementia, psychosis as well as depression and anxiety.

 Individuals who have a history of depression and anxiety, are at a higher risk of it continuing.